 Keep seamless digital records for audits

-McBride saw Envoy’s visitor registration system in use at a biotech startup, signed up immediately, and had it set up by the end of the day.
-Envoy’s modern and intuitive design made it an easy decision—especially when it came to audit requirements.
+Nathan saw Envoy’s visitor registration system at a biotech startup, signed up immediately, and had it set up by the end of the day.
+Envoy’s intuitive design and SOC 2 certificate made it an easy decision—especially when it came to audit requirements.

 Third-party audits are already a regular occurrence; gaps or non-compliance can lead to significant financial penalties.
 This is even more important with their blood cord processing center in Arizona, where the FDA is twice as likely to come in for audits.